httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Structured Header Data Types {#types}

-This section defines the abstract value types that can be composed into Structured Headers, along with the textual HTTP serialisations of them.
+This section defines the abstract value types that can be composed into Structured Headers.
+The ABNF provided represents the on-wire format in HTTP/1.

 ## Dictionaries {#dictionary}